By A. O.

-One desert animal is the cream colored fox, which is the smallest of all fox species.
+One desert animal is the cream-coloured fox, which is the smallest of all fox species.
 The ears of this fox species are bigger than those of others.
 These wide ears are very useful for the fox, which lives in the sandy deserts of Africa and Arabia.
 For example, the fox can easily determine its prey’s location thanks to its sensitive ears.
 Preventing excessive heating, these ears also help the animal remain cool.

 Another creature that lives in the deserts is the shovel-snouted lizard.
 To cool its tail and feet, this creature moves on hot sands as if it were dancing.
 Supported by its tail, it raises one of its front and one of its back legs transversely.
 A few seconds later, it is the turn of the other two legs.
 With its peculiarly shaped nose and body, the lizard moves in the mounds of sand as if swimming.
 Its big feet enable it to run fast on the sand without being hurt by the heat.